Jemoka/blag/content/posts/KBhuser_interviews.md

 ## User Story {#user-story}

--   A context
+The user story should contain....

--   A motivation
+-   A main character (your user)
+-   Character background (motivation)
--   A need
+-   A plot (context)
+-   Climax and Resolution

+### Framework {#framework}

+1.  describe the user; who are they; what do they like or not like
+2.  an iStudio classic need statement
+3.  finish with a description of the emotional impact of using our software